They Might Be Giants: Beyond Elektra and move to Restless Records (1999–2003)

-For most of their career, TMBG has made innovative use of the Internet.
-As early as 1992, the band was sending news updates to their fans via Usenet newsgroups.
-In 1999, They Might Be Giants became the first major-label recording artist to release an entire album exclusively in MP3 format.
-The album, Long Tall Weekend, is sold through eMusic.
+In 1999, they released their seventh album Long Tall Weekend, their first studio album since their departure from the major label Elektra.
+It made They Might Be Giants the first major-label recording artist to release an entire album exclusively in MP3 format.

-Also, in 1999, the band contributed the song "Dr. Evil" to the motion picture Austin Powers: The Spy Who Shagged Me.
+Also in 1999, the band contributed the song "Dr. Evil" to the motion picture Austin Powers: The Spy Who Shagged Me.
 Over their career, the band has performed on numerous movie and television soundtracks, including The Oblongs, the ABC News miniseries Brave New World and Ed and His Dead Mother.
 They also performed the theme music "Dog on Fire", composed by Bob Mould, for The Daily Show with Jon Stewart.
-They composed and performed the music for the TLC series Resident Life, the theme song for the Disney Channel programs Higglytown Heroes and Mickey Mouse Clubhouse, and songs about the cartoons Dexter's Laboratory and Courage the Cowardly Dog.

 Contributing the single "Boss of Me" as the theme song to the hit television series Malcolm in the Middle, as well as to the show's compilation CD, brought a new audience to the band.
-Not only did the band contribute the theme, but songs from all of the Giants' previous albums were used on the show: for example, the infamous punching-the-kid-in-the-wheelchair scene from the first episode was done to the strains of "Pencil Rain" from Lincoln.
-Another song to feature in the series was "Spiraling Shape".
-"Boss of Me" became the band's second top-40 hit in the UK which they performed on long-running UK television programme Top of the Pops and, in 2002, won the duo a Grammy Award.
+Not only did the band contribute the theme, but songs from all of the band's previous albums were used on the show.
+"Boss of Me" became TMBG's second top-40 hit in the UK which they performed on long-running UK television program Top of the Pops and, in 2002, won TMBG a Grammy Award.

+In 2001, the band also worked on a project for McSweeney's, a publishing company and literary journal, an album titled They Might Be Giants vs. McSweeney's.
+The disk appears in issue No. 6 of Timothy McSweeney's Quarterly Concern.

-On September 11, 2001, they released the album Mink Car on Restless Records.
+On September 11, 2001, they released their eighth album Mink Car on Restless Records.
 It was their first full album release of new studio material since 1996 and their first since parting ways with Elektra.
-The making of that album, including a record signing event at a Manhattan Tower Records, was included in a documentary directed by A. J. Schnack titled Gigantic (A Tale of Two Johns).
-The film was released on DVD in 2003.

 In 2002, they released No!, their first album "for the entire family".
-Using the enhanced CD format, it included an interactive animation for most of the songs.
 They followed it up in 2003 with their first book, an illustrated children's book with an included EP, Bed, Bed, Bed.
+In 2003, Mark Pender (trumpet) joined the band.

+They Might Be Giants got a documentary film directed by A. J. Schnack titled Gigantic (A Tale of Two Johns) that was released on DVD in 2003.